rondlite/reaction-docs/website/versioned_docs/version-2.9.1/intro.md

 This is the home for documentation for <a href="http://github.com/reactioncommerce/reaction">Reaction</a>, <a href="https://github.com/reactioncommerce/reaction-development-platform">Reaction Development Platform</a>, <a href="https://github.com/reactioncommerce/example-storefront/">Example Storefront</a> and other supporting services.

 Reaction is a GraphQL API and a Reaction Admin app.
-The Example Storefront is Reaction Commerce’s headless ecommerce storefront, built using Next.js, GraphQL, React, Apollo Client and the commerce-focused React UI components provided in the <a href="http://designsystem.reactioncommerce.com/">Example Storefront Component Library</a>.
+The Example Storefront is Demand Cluster’s headless ecommerce storefront, built using Next.js, GraphQL, React, Apollo Client and the commerce-focused React UI components provided in the <a href="http://designsystem.demandcluster.com/">Example Storefront Component Library</a>.

 <div class="content-blocks">
   <div class="content-block">